 Hodgkin's lymphoma (HL) survivors treated with abdominal radiotherapy and/or procarbazine have an increased risk of developing colorectal neoplasia.

-Colorectal neoplasia in HL survivors differ from average-risk controls; Classification AN was primarily based on polyp size (≥10 mm) in HL survivors.
-Longer follow-up between HL diagnosis and colonoscopy was associated with a higher prevalence of (advanced) neoplasia in HL survivors.
+Colorectal neoplasia in HL survivors differ from average-risk controls; classification AN was primarily based on polyp size (≥10 mm) in HL survivors.
+Longer follow-up between HL diagnosis and colonoscopy was associated with a higher prevalence of AN in HL survivors.